max-kamps/jpd-breader/README.md

 8. Continue with the [Initial Setup](#initial-setup) section

 ### That sounds like a hassle.
 Why don't you upload the extension to the Chrome store instead?
-The Chrome store is not accepting new Manifest v2 extensions, only Manifest v3.
+The Chrome store is not accepting new manifest v2 extensions, only manifest v3.
 But there are several problems with Manifest v3:
 -   It does not support HTML parsing in background workers (which would break the review and add to FORQ features)
--   Firefox does not support background workers yet (which would break everything on Firefox) Unfortunately, developing separate v2 and v3 versions of the addon would be too much work for me.
+-   Firefox does not support background workers yet (which would break everything on Firefox) Unfortunately, developing separate v2 and v3 versions of the add-on would be too much work for me.

 ### Firefox
 1. Download the latest `.xpi` file from the releases page